Nomads Motorcycle Club (Australia): Well-Known Members

-Metho Tom was diagnosed with cancer in 2007 and died later in April 2008, members of The Bandidos, The Lone Wolves, Highway 61, The Hells Angels, the Black Uhlans, the Gladiators and even The Comancheros and The Rebels came together to bid farewell to Tom Browne, with 1000 bikies that rumbled through the streets of western Sydney, it was one of Australia's largest bikie funerals.
+Metho Tom was diagnosed with cancer in 2007, he died later in April 2008.
+Alongside The Nomads MC, members of The Bandidos, The Lone Wolves, Highway 61, The Hells Angels, The Black Uhlans, The Gladiators, The Comancheros and The Rebels all came together to bid farewell to Metho Tom, with 1,000's of bikies that rumbled through the streets of Western Sydney, blocking roads and stopping traffic, it was one of Australia's largest bikie funeral.